survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## To Consume Packages or to Develop Them

 The point of a package manager like npm is to avoid unnecessary development effort.
 Instead of developing every piece of code yourself, you consume readymade functionality using npm.
-This isn't without its problems as you have to research and test your options.
+This isn’t without its problems as you have to research and test your options.

 npm ecosystem is vast and it hosts multiple smaller communities, such as AngularJS, Ember, or React.
-Certain utility libraries, like Lodash, are valuable across these boundaries. npm offers a lot of choice and it's not uncommon to have tens of options available to address your specific problem.
+Certain utility libraries, like Lodash, are valuable across these boundaries. npm offers a lot of choice and it’s not uncommon to have tens of options available to address your specific problem.

 When you are confronted with a technical problem, you have at least the following options: